 The most elusive of the five — solitary, mostly nocturnal and superbly camouflaged.
 Private reserves that allow off-road and night drives transform your odds.

-Sabi Sand (the world’s best), South Luangwa, Samburu
+Sabi Sand (arguably the world’s best), South Luangwa, Samburu

 Year-round; dry months thin the cover